bmurrtech/leetcode-daily/README.md

 [![Python](https://img.shields.io/badge/Python-3.11+-blue?logo=python)](https://python.org)
 [![Rust](https://img.shields.io/badge/Rust-Code%20Execution-orange?logo=rust)](https://rust-lang.org)

-This repository is a machine learning science experiment exploring how multi-agent AI systems and deterministic code checks can improve algorithmic problem-solving through iteration.
-Rather than showcasing individual coding skills, this project demonstrates the evolution of AI capabilities in solving complex programming challenges.

-## The AI Evolution Approach
+## The Autonomous Revolution

 As AI increasingly demonstrates proficiency in solving coding tasks, the key differentiator becomes the ability to effectively orchestrate, tune, and maintain AI systems for real-world applications.
-This repository provides full transparency about AI's role while highlighting the human expertise required in system design, prompt engineering, and quality assurance.
+This repository provides full transparency about AI's role in automated LeetCode solving while highlighting the critical human expertise (that's me) required in system design, cloud architecture, multi-agent orchestration, prompt engineering, and quality assurance.

+In this new age of AI-powered autonomous revolution, the workforce isn’t disappearing, but the old ways of working are.
+To quote Steve Jobs, “Innovation distinguishes between a leader and a follower.”

+## Implementation

+Powered by **OptiCodeGen** - my proprietary multi-agent API system deployed on Railway serverless infrastructure - this experiment demonstrates advanced AI orchestration from problem to multi-language solutions with built-in code testing and quality assurance measures.
+The OptiCodeGen engine is the backbone that makes this possible, featuring:

+### Core Infrastructure
+- **FastAPI** backend with high-performance async endpoints
+- **Rust** integration for secure code compilation and execution
+- **E2B Code Interpreter** as fallback sandbox for code testing
+- **WebAssembly (WASM)** runtime for isolated code execution
+- **Multi-agent orchestration** with specialized task-specific models

+### Key Libraries & Technologies
+- **Model Orchestration**: Pydantic V2 and Instructor for multi-model coordination
+- **LLM Integration**: OpenAI, Google, and custom system prompting
+- **Data Validation**: Structured type validation and schema enforcement
+- **HTTP & API**: High-performance async endpoint management
+- **Code Quality**: Automated formatting and linting pipelines
+- **Reliability**: Robust error handling and retry mechanisms
+- **Testing**: Comprehensive test coverage with async support

 ## Multi-Agent System Architecture